 - Public expressive activities may not block or otherwise interfere with ingress (entrance) or egress (exit) from buildings, offices or classrooms and may not cause disruption to classes or other College activities.
 Signs, placards, and similar paraphernalia used for public expressive activity may not obstruct an audience’s view of a program or event sponsored by the College or its student organizations.

-- Use of public address systems and amplified sound will not be permitted without prior approval from the Center for Student Involvement.
+- Use of public address systems and amplified sound will not be permitted without prior approval from Student Engagement.

 - The following areas are designated for large public expressive activities involving groups of 10 or more people:

 - Building A Common Area(s)

 - Quad – Paved area surrounding the bust of William Rainey Harper

 - Quad – Grassy area between Buildings D, H, L and F